MoeAchieve/JobFit/README.md

-# Job Fit Analyzer
+# JobFit

-Job Fit Analyzer is a web application designed to facilitate job seekers and recruiters in the hiring process.
+Job Fit is a web application designed to facilitate job seekers and recruiters in the hiring process.
 It includes features such as job posting, job application, profile management, and AI-powered job recommendations.

 ## Project Structure
 The project consists of a Next.js application that handles both the frontend and backend, with API interactions for core functionalities.
 Additionally, a Flask server is used exclusively to serve the endpoint for AI-powered job recommendations.